Pool Frequent Asked Questions:

 Pools are like snowflakes, no two will be exactly the same.
 Whatever your imagination or whatever your budget, a pool can be built to suit your needs.
 You’re specific purpose for the pool should dictate what size or shape is built.
 If diving is something that is important there are certain size and depth minimums that must be met.

-Rounds and ovals are the most popular shapes for above-ground pools, some manufactures us a wall system that allows for some other options because of how the walls are braced or placed in a footing.
+Rounds and ovals are the most popular shapes for above-ground pools, some manufacture us a wall system that allows for some other options because of how the walls are braced or placed in a footing.
 Rounds can be as small as 10’ across and as big as 33’.
-Ovals can be from 12’ x 24’ to 16’ x 32’.
+Ovals can be from 18’ x 33’ to 16’ x 32’.

-A chlorine generator like the Pentair IntelliChlor converts salt (sodium chloride) electrolytically to pure chlorine.
+A chlorine generator like the Pentair Ichlor converts salt (sodium chloride) electrolytically to pure chlorine.
 In order to utilize a chlorine generator, the pool water must be converted from a freshwater pool to what is called a “saltwater pool”.
-This is accomplished by adding approximately 20 lbs of salt per 1000 gallons of fresh water.
+This is accomplished by adding approximately 20 lbs of salt per 1000 gallons of freshwater.

 There are three basic types of automatic pool cleaners: